ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Many programs have to use some secret information.
 An especially common kind of secret is a *credential* (e.g., a password or secret key).
 How you protect them depends on how they are used, and there are two common uses for credentials:

-* **Inbound**The software receives some credentials as input and checks if it matches to authenticate something else.
+* **Inbound**<br>The software receives some credentials as input and checks if it matches to authenticate something else.

-* **Outbound**The software sends the credentials to something else to authenticate itself to something else.
+* **Outbound**<br>The software sends the credentials to something else to authenticate itself to something else.

 #### Avoid Default Credentials